kkrt-labs/kakarot-ssj/docs/general/model/execution_context.md

 ## Run execution flow

-The following diagrams describe the flow of the execution context when executing the `run` function given an instance of the `ExecutionContext` struct.
+The following diagram describe the flow of the execution context when executing the `run` function given an instance of the `ExecutionContext` struct.

 The run function is responsible for executing EVM bytecode.
 The flow of